-Let’s now go through each of these options …
+Let’s go through each of these subsections.

-1 – How To Access Your User Profile
+Accessing Your User Profile

 Profile > Personal Options

-Normally, you can just ignore this section, unless you specifically want to customize aspects of your WordPress site administration area that are only viewable to you (and no one else) such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.
+You can ignore this section unless you specifically want to customize aspects of your WordPress site administration area that are only visible to you (no one else), such as disabling the visual editor when writing, changing the admin area’s color scheme, or enabling keyboard shortcuts for comment moderation.

-2 – Visual Editor
+Visual Editor

 Tick the “Disable the visual editor when writing” checkbox to disable the visual editor and use the plain HTML editor instead.

-3 – Admin Color Scheme
+Admin Color Scheme

-With WordPress, you can customize the look of your WordPress Dashboard by selecting a global color scheme …
+You can customize the look of your WordPress Dashboard by selecting a new WordPress admin color scheme.

-WordPress User Profile: Changing The Global WordPress Color Scheme
+WordPress User Profile: Changing And Customizing Your Default WordPress Color Scheme

 To learn how to customize your WordPress dashboard, see this tutorial: How To Customize Your WordPress Dashboard

-4 – Keyboard Shortcuts
+Keyboard Shortcuts

-To learn more about the uses of the WordPress toolbar, see the tutorial below:
+To learn more about using the WordPress admin toolbar, see this tutorial: The WordPress Dashboard

 Profile > Name

-Changing your username will affect your login, as this username is required for logging into your site!
+Note: Changing your username will affect your login as your username is required to log into your site.

-6 – Name > First Name / Last Name
+First Name / Last Name

-7 – Name > Nickname / Display Name Publicly As
+Nickname / Display Name Publicly As

-You can add multiple nicknames to your profile section.
+Note: You can add multiple nicknames to your profile section.

 Profile > Contact Info

-If you have another website that you would like to display another URL in your profile, then enter the URL for that website or blog instead.
+If you have another website that you would like to promote in your profile, then enter the address of that website instead.

 Profile > About Yourself